 There seems to be no doubt that the early Jainism Hoysalas of Mysore had been Jains.
 They came Hoysalas. to power on the subversion of the Gangas by the Cholas, in 1004 A.D.
 Gradually expelling the Cholas from the country which they had occupied, the Hoysalas became supreme in the land by the 12th century.
-They retained possession of the Belur taluka of the Hasan district. following story is narrated relating to the origin of The origin the name Hoysala.
-One Sala, the supposed proge- of the name nitor of the family, was receiving instruction in 'Hoysals': the temple of Vasantikadēvi from a certain Jain Yati.
+They retained possession of the Bēlūr taluka of the Hasan district. following story is narrated relating to the origin of The origin the name Hoysala.
+One Sala, the supposed progename nitor of the family, was receiving instruction in 'Hoysala': the temple of Vasantikadēvi from a certain Jain Yati.
 At that time a tiger was about to pounce upon the Yati.
 The latter observing this handed his rod to Sala exclaiming "Hoy!
 Sala!" ("Oh Sala! strike").
 Immediately the tiger was killed.
-From this we have the name Poysala or Hoysala.
-Little is known of Sala, but, his successor Vinayaditya seems to have been the disciple of Santidevamuni, a Jain ascetic.
-1 Next in importance was the Hoysala king, Bittidevabittiga, the famous Vishnuvardhana (1111 A.D.-1141 A.D.) who, it is said, had been converted to Vaishnavism by Rāmānujāchārya.
-As to the cause and history of his conversion, there exist many legendary accounts.1 Vishnuvardhan's first wife was Santeladēvi, a lady disciple of the Jain sage, Prabachandra.
-This conversion of the king to Vaishnavism was a serious blow to the cause of the Jains in South India, for, it should be noted, that, at any rate, in ancient times, regal religions alone prospered.
+From this we have the name Poysala or Hoysala, Little is known of Sala, but, his successor Vinayāditya seems to have been the disciple of Santidevamuni, a Jain ascetic.
+Next in importance was the Hoysala king, Bittidevabittiga, the famous Vishnuvardhana (1111 A.D.-1141 A.D.) who, it is said, had been converted to Vaishnavism by Rāmānujāchārya.
+As to the cause and history of his conversion, there exist many legendary accounts.1 Vishnuvardhan's first wife was Santaladēvi, a lady disciple of the Jain This conversion of the sage, Prabachandra. king to Vaishnavism was a serious blow to the cause of the Jains in South India, for, it should be noted, that, at any rate, in ancient times, regal religions alone prospered.
 Cruelly persecuted by the Lingayats, hated by the powerful Cholas and devoid of the mighty support of the Hoysalas, Jainism naturally succumbed, just might have, under such distressing faith circumstances.
 Nevertheless, attempts were not wanting to restore the faith to its original greatness.
-Thus Gangaraya, the minister of king Vishnugopa, and after him Hula, the minister of king Narasimha Dēva, tried in vain to get back the lost influence of the Jains.
+Thus Gangarāya, the minister of king Vishnugopa, and after him Hula, the minister of king Narasimha Dēva, tried in vain to get back the lost influence of the Jains.
 But the rapid rise of Vaishnavism patronised by Hoysala kings, the systematic and organised opposition of Rāmānuja and a number of Saiva leaders and, last but not least, the severe attacks of the Lingayats contributed to the downfall of Jainism in the Mysore country.
 It must not be supposed that Jainism was entirely rooted out of the soil.
 It was simply losing its vitality, being absorbed gradually in the rising sects of Vaishnavism and other Vedic faiths.
 A respectable number of persons still followed the faith but they no longer obtained any political influence.
-The later Rajahs of Mysore not only did not persecute the Jains
+The later Rajahs of Mysore not only did not persecute the Jains but supported them.
+Even foreign rulers such as Hyder Naik granted villages to the Jain temples, though, owing to the oppressive nature of the Government, the great festivals at Sravana Belgola and other places were stopped.1

-Epigraphia Carnatica, S. B 1, Vol. II, p.
+1 Epigraphia Carnatica, S. B. 1, Vol. II, p.
 139.